Specialization of Difference Equations and High Frobenius Powers: Ordered Transformal Modules

 (2) Let $\Gamma$ be a transformal ordered abelian group.
 We say that $\Gamma$ is \textit{$\omega$-increasing} if one has $n\alpha<\sigma\alpha$ for all $0<\alpha\in\Gamma$ and $0<n\in\mathbf{N}$.

 (3) The theory $\omega\text{OGA}$ is the theory of perfect ordered abelian groups equipped with an $\omega$-increasing automorphism.
-The language is one sorted, with unary function symbols $\sigma^{\pm1}$ and $p^{\pm1}$ together with a binary relation symbol $\leq$ with the obvious interpretations.
+The language is one sorted, with unary function symbols $\sigma^{\pm1}$ and $p^{\pm1}$, a binary relation symbol $\leq$ and a binary function symbol $+$ with the obvious interpretations.

 (4) By a \textit{homomorphism} of models of $\omega\text{OGA}$ we mean a homomorphism of abelian groups which commutes with $\sigma$ and which carries nonnegative elements to nonnegative elements. \end{defn}